Making Inferences: The Ultimate Guide to Teaching Inference Skills

-All of the printables used in this blog post can be accessed for free HERE in this Ebook.
+All of the printables used in this blog post can be accessed for free HERE in this Ultimate Reading Toolkit.

 The Importance of Inferring